ml-smores/fast/README.md

 Integer or string.
 This column identifies an HMM model, and therefore is useful for training multiple KCs.
 The model will learn parameters for each KC individually.
-(You can put multiple KCs as features if you have multiple KCs per item/record, see sample2).
+(You can put multiple KCs as features if you have multiple KCs per item/record, see files with prefix "FAST+subskill").

 * outcome COLUMN:
 correct | incorrect